How to save money on Swiss train tickets

 Can I break my trip?

 Yes.
-Regular Swiss train tickets are flexible, meaning you can take any train along the route during the date of validity.
+Regular Swiss train tickets are flexible, meaning you can take any train on the specified route during the date of validity.
 You’re allowed to get off along the route and then board another train to complete your journey.
 You’re not allowed to travel the same section of the route twice though.

 An exception applies to tickets for zone systems, for example in Zurich.
 Such tickets allow unlimited travel within a zone or area for a certain period of time.
 You can break your trip, but you need to complete it before the ticket expires (for example: within 2 hours).
 Time limits can be found in the timetable and on your ticket.